niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### cert-validity-days
-3. `bos cert-validity-days`: Returns how many days your certificate is valid.
+Returns how many days your certificate is valid.
 - Flags:
   - `below`: returns number of days below a certain number
    <br></br>